This is the most haunted city on earth.

 Goes without saying that a private London Walk – with a world class guide – makes a brilliant – and unusual – Christmas present or birthday gift for a partner, family member, friend or colleague.

-*In the London Walks Summer season (which runs from May 1 - October 31) we do a ghost walk every single night.
+*In the London Walks Summer season (which runs from May 1 - October 31) we do a ghost walk every single night (except Thursday).
 In the London Walks Winter Season (which runs from November 1 - April 30) we pare it back a little bit in the dead of winter, but not very much.

-The Winter Programme exceptions to the every single night rule of thumb are as follows: The Tuesday night Ghosts of the Old City walk does not take place in January or February.
-The Wednesday night Ghosts, Gaslight & Guinness walk does not take place in December or January.
-The Thursday night West End Ghost Walk does not take place in January.
+The Winter Programme exceptions to the every single night rule of thumb are as follows: The Tuesday night London Horror Story walk does not take place in January, February or March.
+The Wednesday night Ghosts, Gaslight & Guinness walk does not take place in December, January or February.
+The Thursday night Apparitions, Alleyways & Ale does not take place in January or February.

 The only other exceptions are, every year: Dec.
-24 & Dec.
+24 and Dec.
 25. We never run a Ghost walk on Christmas Eve or Christmas Night.
+And as for New Year's Eve and New Year's Day – it depends on the night of the week they fall on.
+In 2018 the West End Ghost walk will not take place on Dec.
+31.

 And the Halloween Season ghostings more than makes up for the Winter season lacunae when the ghosts are hibernating.
 Bears repeating, there's a whole lot of extra ghost walks come Halloween Season.
-On October 31st itself every single ghost walk takes place – see the Calendar.
-And every single London Walks guide is out there ghost busting away.
-Ghost busting indeed: with London Walks – and only with London Walks – there are guaranteed ghosts on most of our Halloween Ghost Walks!
+On October 31st itself we're out in force – there are always at least three, sometimes four or even five different ghost walks on Halloween night itself.
+Click on Oct.
+31 on the Calendar to see what's on the menu for any given Halloween night.
+And most every London Walks guide is out there ghostbusting away.
+Ghostbusting indeed: with London Walks – and only with London Walks – there are guaranteed ghosts on most of our Halloween Ghost Walks!